 Introduction

-This guide describes the current standards, criteria and assumptions used in various transmission planning studies in New England.
+This Transmission Planning Technical Guide (the Guide) describes the current standards, criteria and assumptions used in various system planning studies in New England.
+An accompanying Transmission Planning Process Guide provides additional detail on the existing regional system planning process as described in Attachment K of Section II of the ISO New England Transmission, Markets and Services Tariff (ISO Tariff).
+This Technical Guide is not intended to address every assumption of system planning studies but to provide additional detail on certain assumptions not fully described in the ISO Planning Procedures.

-Section 1 of this guide describes its purpose and the source of the standards, criteria and assumptions used in transmission planning studies.
-Section Section 22 describes the various types of transmission planning studies that use these standards, criteria and assumptions.
-Sections 3 and 4 discuss thermal and voltage ratings used in planning studies.
+The guide has been organized into four main sections.
+Section 1 describes its purpose, the source of the standards, criteria and assumptions used in system planning studies, and a description of the various types of studies that are conducted.
+Section 2 describes the modeling assumptions that are followed to create the network and system condition representations used in system planning studies.
+Section 3 describes the reliability criteria and standards that establish the bounds of acceptable system performance.
+They are applied to each analysis to determine if any violations exist.
+Section 4 defines the methodologies used to conduct various system planning studies.

-Section 3Section 4The remaining sections each describe the different assumptions that are utilized in transmission planning studies and the basis for these assumptions.
-The assumptions are presented in an order that is useful to a planner performing a transmission planning study.

-Sections 5, 6 and 7 discuss modeling load in different types of transmission planning studies.
-Section 8 discusses the topology, transmission system and generators, used in different types of transmission planning studies.
-Sections 9-11 describe assumptions associated with generators.
-Section 12 discusses contingencies and Section 13 discusses interface stresses.

-Sections 14-20 discuss modeling of specific types of equipment.
-The remaining sections describe specific parts of planning studies.

-Capitalized terms in this guide are defined in Section I of the Tariff or in Section 1.32 or 5.1AppendicesAppendix A of this guide.Section 5
+Capitalized terms in this guide are defined in Section I of the ISO Tariff, in Section 1.3 of this guide, and Section 5.1, Appendices of this guide.
+Additional documents and white papers describing topics in further detail throughout this guide are listed in Section 5.

 Purpose

-The purpose of this guide is to clearly articulate the current assumptions used in planning studies of the transmission system consisting of New England Pool Transmission Facilities (“PTF”).
-Pursuant to Attachment K, ISO New England (“the ISO” or “ISO-NE”) is responsible for the planning of the PTF portion of New England’s transmission system.
-Pool Transmission Facilities are the transmission facilities owned by Participating Transmission Owners (“PTOs”), over which the ISO exercises Operating Authority in accordance with the terms set forth in the Transmission Operating Agreement, rated at 69 kV and above, except for lines and associated facilities that contribute little or no parallel capability to the PTF.
-The scope of PTF facilities is defined in Section II.49 of the ISO New England Open Access Transmission Tariff (“OATT” or “Tariff’).
+The purpose of this guide is to clearly articulate the current assumptions used in planning studies of the transmission system consisting of New England Pool Transmission Facilities (PTF).
+Pursuant to Attachment K of the ISO New England Open Access Transmission Tariff (OATT), ISO New England Inc. (the ISO) is responsible for the planning of the PTF portion of New England’s transmission system.
+Pool Transmission Facilities are the transmission facilities owned by Participating Transmission Owners (PTO), over which the ISO exercises Operating Authority in accordance with the terms set forth in the Transmission Operating Agreement, rated at 69 kV and above, except for lines and associated facilities that contribute little or no parallel capability to the PTF.
+The scope of PTF facilities is defined in Section II.49 of the OATT.

-The PTO’s are responsible for planning of the Non-PTF and coordinating such planning efforts with the ISO.
-The planning assumptions in this guide apply to the non-PTF transmission system when studying upgrades to the non-PTF transmission system which will result in new or modified PTF transmission facilities.
-The PTO’s establish the planning assumptions for planning of the Non-PTF which does not impact the PTF.
+The PTOs are responsible for planning of the non-PTF and coordinating such planning efforts with the ISO.
+The PTOs establish the assumptions for planning of the non-PTF which does not impact the PTF.
 Section 6 of Attachment K to the OATT describes the responsibilities for planning the PTF and non-PTF transmission systems.

 The planning assumptions in this guide also apply to studies of the impacts of system changes on the PTF transmission system, the Highgate Transmission System, Other Transmission Facilities, and Merchant Transmission Facilities.
 This includes studies of the impacts of Elective Transmission Upgrades and generator interconnections, regardless of the point of interconnection.